The Hidden Illness of Sleep Apnea: What I Didn't Know

 My doctor ran a series of blood tests that ruled out any physical problem.
 He told me he had no idea what was wrong with me.
 He did, however, believe me when I told him my symptoms were beginning to make me depressed.
 He had cared for me long enough to know that if I had a complaint, something was indeed wrong.

 To shorten my story, I will fast forward 6 months.
-Still suffering with the same symptoms, I was sent to an array of specialists who ran tests and found nothing.
+Still suffering from the same symptoms, I was sent to an array of specialists who ran tests and found nothing.

 I began to think I was crazy, depressed, or had some disease unknown to man.
 I was accused of being lazy, irritable, and depressed, and it was suggested that perhaps my symptoms were all a figment of my imagination.
 Even my closest friends began to doubt my sanity.